Agnes Marshall: Personal life

-After John's death, Susan remarried to a man called Charles Wells, with whom she fathered the four children Eliza, Thomas, John and Ada.
-Ada later worked as Marshall's housekeeper.
 Nothing is known of how, where or when she learned to cook.
-According to a later article in the Pall Mall Gazette, Marshall had "made a thorough study of cookery since she was a child, and has practiced at Paris and with Vienna's celebrated chefs".
+According to a later article in the Pall Mall Gazette, she had "made a thorough study of cookery since she was a child, and has practiced at Paris and with Vienna's celebrated chefs".
 In the preface to her first book, Marshall wrote that she had received "practical training and lessons, through several years, from leading English and Continental authorities".
+This seems unlikely, coming from a poor background in the East End of London, and the 1878 birth certificate for her daughter Ethel describes her as a domestic servant.
+She is probably the eighteen year-old, born in Walthamstow, working as a kitchen maid in Ayot St Lawrence, Herts., in the 1871 census.